Meet Our Testing Team

 - Sleepers who experience pressure points in sensitive areas of the body.
 The mattress is very supportive but it does not conform closely to the body, which may result in inadequate pressure relief for those with chronic discomfort.

-Tuck’s testing team conducted an extensive evaluation of the Birch Mattress.
-Our review and rating process consists of three parts: in-house evaluation, external sleep testing, and data collection of verified owner experiences.
+Our testing team conducted an extensive evaluation of the Birch Mattress.
+This review and rating process consists of three parts: in-house evaluation, external sleep testing, and data collection of verified owner experiences.
 To learn more about our testing process, read our methodology here.

 Our performance criteria and ratings for the bed are listed in the table below.